Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: An example of TW computation for neural network architectures

 $M_{\bx} = 3$, $M_{\bz} = 4$, and $\bx^{d^-}_i, \bx^{d^+}_i, \eta_{\bx, i}$ are the $i^{th}$ elements of $\bx^{d^-}, \bx^{d^+}, \eta_{\bx}$ respectively.
 Consequently, one can leverage the indegree and outdegree for network structures to distinguish between $\bx$ and $\bz$.

 We demonstrate in Fig. \ref{fig:TW_InOut} how to calculate the tree-Wasserstein for indegree and outdegree.
 The supports of empirical measures $\omega^{d^{-}}_{\bx}$ and $\omega^{d^{-}}_{\bz}$ are in a line.
-So, we simply choose a tree as a chain of real values for the tree-Wasserstein distance\footnote{The tree is simply a chain of increasing real values, i.e., a chain $\frac{1}{3} \rightarrow \frac{2}{3} \rightarrow 1$, the weight in each edge is simply the $\ell_1$ distance between two nodes of that edge.}.
+For simplicity, we choose a tree as a chain of real values for the tree-Wasserstein distance.
+The tree becomes a chain of increasing real values, i.e., $\frac{1}{4} \rightarrow \frac{2}{4} \rightarrow \frac{3}{4} \rightarrow 1$, the weight in each edge is the $\ell_1$ distance between two nodes of that edge.
 Particularly, the tree-Wasserstein is equivalent to the univariate optimal transport.
 It is similar for empirical measures $\omega^{d^{+}}_{\bx}$ and $\omega^{d^{+}}_{\bz}$.

 \paragraph{$\bullet$ $\dIn(\omega_{\bx}^{d^{-}},\omega_{\bz}^{d^{-}})$ for indegree representation.}

 Using Eq. (\ref{equ:OT_LT}) we have

 where for each value $\left( t_1 - t_2 \right)\left| a_1 - a_2 \right|$, the value in the parenthesis, e.g., $\left( t_1 - t_2 \right)$, is defined as the edge weights from $\delta_{t_1}$ to $\delta_{t_2}$ in Fig. \ref{fig:TW_InOut} and the values in the absolute difference, e.g., $\left| a_1 - a_2 \right|$ is the total mass of empirical measures in the subtrees rooted as the deeper node (i.e., $\delta_{t_2}$) of corresponding edge (from $\delta_{t_1}$ to $\delta_{t_2}$) as defined in Eq. (\ref{equ:OT_LT}).